 He saw it a few feet away, its throat slit almost all the way through.
 A bloody knife was in the girl's hand.
 He shook his head again.
 She had gone down fighting.
 He briefly wondered if she had been partially turned to have that much strength, and with that crazed look in her eyes.
 It didn't matter.

 "Dean."
 Sam was looking at him expectantly.
 He was kneeling by the girl, his fingers to her neck.
 "She still has a pulse."

 "So?
 She'll be dead before the other vampires get back.
 We need to leave."
 He gathered his gun and what was left of the wire.

 Sam stared at him.
 "We have to take her with us.
 She'll die otherwise, or they could turn her."

 "Yeah, if they haven't already!"
 Dean was frustrated.
-He was sick of Sam acting like they were a damn animal shelter, and could save everyone.
+Sam wanting to save everyone was nothing new, but Dean was beginning to recognize that it was a foolish hope.
 He turned in the direction of the car.